 This post is long overdue.
-In the past 5 years, we’ve had hundreds of conversations with customers, partners and within our team on the subject of product attributes, options and variations.
-In fact, it’s so complex an issue that it’s the topic of a stand-alone training session for every new team member that joins Webgility!
+In the past five years, we’ve had hundreds of conversations with customers, partners and within our team on the subject of product attributes, options and variations.
+In fact, it’s so complex an issue that it’s the topic of a stand-alone training session for every new team member that joins Webgility.

 I’ve been procrastinating writing this post for a while now but a curious email from a customer this morning about synching attributes finally got my fingers rolling on the keyboard.